-Interested student who aren’t able to have an on-campus interview can request an off-campus interview with a Bowdoin alumni interviewer, arranged for a time and place that’s more convenient for the student.
+Interested students who aren’t able to have an on-campus interview can request an off-campus interview with an alumni interviewer, arranged for a time and place that’s more convenient for the student.
 You can learn more about how to request one of these interviews on the Bowdoin website.
 Keep in mind that these interviews are in high demand, and the college cannot guarantee they’ll be able to arrange one for you.

 Applicants to Bowdoin must submit the following documents along with their Common or Coalition App and its Bowdoin-specific application questions:

 In addition to the admissions application, if you’re applying for financial aid, you’ll need to submit your financial aid documents separately.
 While SAT and ACT scores are not used to make admissions decisions for most students and are not required during the application process, if you’re accepted, you’ll eventually need to provide those scores to the college for use in advising and placement.

 ED I and ED II applicants will receive their admissions decisions by mid-December and mid-February, respectively.
 At this time, they may be accepted, rejected, or deferred.

 If you’re accepted in one of the ED rounds, you’ll be expected to enroll at Bowdoin and withdraw any other college applications you’ve already submitted, as the ED agreement you signed is binding.
 If you’re rejected from the school in either ED round, your application will not be reconsidered later in the process, and you’ll need to focus on your other college options instead.
 (You may be able to apply to Bowdoin at a later date as a transfer student.)